 If you think you already know it all, I encourage you to take a peek at this post because you might still learn a thing or two.

-Chances are you already know how to delete individuals photos from your iPhone or iPad, but for the sake of providing comprehensive information, we will explain how to do that here anyway.
+Chances are you already know how to delete individual photos from your iPhone or iPad, but for the sake of providing comprehensive information, we will explain how to do that here anyway.

 1) Launch the Photos application.

-2) Tap on a photo you want to delete.
+3) Tap the photo you want to delete.

-3) Tap on the Trash icon at the lower right corner of the screen.
+4) Tap the Trash icon at the lower right corner of the screen.